h-hafezi/kzh_fold/src/accumulation/readme.md

 - `verify`: Aggregates two `AccInstance` objects into one using the accumulation proof `Q`.
 - `decide`: Verifies the correctness of an `Accumulator`, ensuring the witness is valid concerning the instance.
 - Helper functions (`helper_function_decide` and `helper_function_Q`) aid in simplifying the code structure by isolating specific operations into standalone functions.

+Importantly note that function `prove` and `verify` as inputs are not given any randomness, instead they both compute the randomness through `compute_randomness` separately.